 - Don’t push them too hard – keep an eye on their behavior and energy levels.

 Dogs can be great trail companions for several reasons.
 First of all, they enhance your mood.
-Dogs may even help lower blood pressure, cholesterol, and triglycerides.
+Dogs help lower blood pressure, cholesterol, and triglycerides.
 Dog owners are found to have healthier hearts, and petting dogs helps overcome depression.
 In many ways, they help owners deal with emotions, PTSD, ADHD – and exercising with them even helps with arthritis!
-All this is of course on top of many health benefits of being outdoors.

-If you are lucky enough to have a dog, you should seriously consider the perks of taking him on a hike with you.
-Here are just a few things to keep in mind…
+If you are lucky enough to have a dog, you should consider the perks of taking him on a hike with you.
+Here are a few things to keep in mind…

 Is Your Dog a Good Hiking Companion?

-Hiking with your dog can be a blast, but not all dogs are made for the trail.
-Here are some important things to keep in mind before taking your dog along on a hike that he may not enjoy as much as you:
+Taking your dogs hiking can be a blast, but not all dogs are made for the trail.
+Here are some important things to keep in mind before taking Fido along on a hike that he may not enjoy as much as you.

-Your dog may not be in the best fitness condition to do a strenuous hike.
+Your best pal might not be in the best fitness condition to do miles of long, strenuous hiking.
 Consider how much exercise your dog typically does.
-If he is overweight, he may struggle to hike far distances, hike for an extended amount of time, or even move very quickly.
+If he is overweight, he will struggle to hike far distances, hike for an extended amount of time, or even move very quickly.

-If you are concerned your dog is overweight, you might consider increasing his exercise with simple walks and playtimes to bring him to a healthier fitness before attempting a hike.
-Similarly, if your dog seems to be underweight, do not risk overexerting him.
+If you are concerned your pooch is overweight, you might consider increasing his exercise with simple walks and playtimes to bring him to a healthier fitness before attempting a hike.
+Similarly, if your pet seems to be underweight, do not risk overexerting him.
 Instead, consider having him evaluated by your vet.

-You should know how skittish your dog is or how excited he is by other dogs, birds, and wildlife in general.
+You should know how skittish your pup is or how excited he is by other dogs, birds, and wildlife in general.
 You don’t want to risk a hike when you haven’t brought a leash, and your dog runs away.
-You will also want to be on guard if you expect these kinds of behaviors – even with a leash, a dog can startle and slip away before you can react.
+You will also want to be on guard if you expect these kinds of behaviors – even with a leash, your best friend can startle and slip away before you can react.

-Another factor is how old your dog is.
-Obviously, much older dogs may not be well-suited for a hike.
+Another factor is how old your pooch is.
+Obviously, much older dogs are often not well-suited for hiking.
 Perhaps they do enjoy hikes, just much shorter ones that are walked quickly and which aren’t particularly strenuous.
 Older dogs may tend to trip on things they don’t see or have trouble climbing certain obstacles.
-You should change your hiking plans if age is a factor, and make sure you bring water and other supplies in case your dog does have an injury or fatigue.
+You should change your hiking plans if age is a factor, and make sure you bring water and other supplies when you hit the trail in case your pet does have an injury or fatigue.

 On the flip side, very young dogs – including puppies – may be overexcited, have bursts of energy and trouble focusing on the trail, and might jump on other hikers or be encouraged by children to prance around.
 Puppies under one year are still developing, so they should only go on half-day hikes so as not to injure themselves.

 Fitness and age can be factors related to health.
-It is always a good idea to have your dog see the vet for a full physical review.
-You may have missed subtle changes in your dog that a vet might identify as something problematic.
-You don’t want to put a dog in a situation where his health could be worsened.
+It is always a good idea to have your pup see the vet for a full physical review.
+You may have missed subtle changes that a vet might identify as something problematic.
+You don’t want to put any pet in a situation where his health could be worsened.

 “Come, Here boy!”

-Planning is vital for all hiking trips, but there are some additional steps you should take to ensure your dog is safe.
-Besides, your hike shouldn’t just be about you – what should you do to make sure your dog is having fun as well?
+Planning is vital for all hiking trips, but there are some additional steps you should take to keep your dog is safe.
+Besides, your hiking trip shouldn’t just be about you – what should you do to make sure your dog is having fun as well?

 In particular, you should be concerned about rabies and make sure your dog is wearing his rabies tag.
 Prevention against fleas, heartworms, and ticks are crucial for outdoor excursions.
-You should also make sure your dog doesn’t have any wounds or injuries that might worsen if out hiking.
-Ensure your pet has been microchipped, and make sure the information on his collar is updated too.
+You should also check your dog doesn’t have any wounds or injuries that might worsen if out hiking.
+Ensure your pet has been microchipped, and ensure the information on his collar is updated too.

 Pro Tip: Check Where the Local Vet Is